amzn/smoke-aws/docs/Support_Policy.md

 # Runtime Support

 SmokeAWS will provide support for the following runtimes, verifying this support using continuous integration of all changes for these runtimes.
-Verification of support through continuous integration for each of these runtimes will be for five years from their release, unless otherwise stated-
+Verification of support through continuous integration for each of these runtimes will occur for five years from their release, unless otherwise stated-
-1. **Ubuntu 16.04**: Support to be removed after April, 2021.
+1. **Ubuntu 16.04**: CI verification to be removed after April, 2021.
-2. **Ubuntu 18.04**: Support to be removed after April, 2023.
+2. **Ubuntu 18.04**: CI verification to be removed after April, 2023.
-3. **Ubuntu 20.04**: Support to be removed after April, 2025.
+3. **Ubuntu 20.04**: CI verification to be removed after April, 2025.
-4. **Amazon Linux 2**: Support to be removed after June, 2023.
+4. **Amazon Linux 2**: CI verification to be removed after June, 2023.
-5. **CentOS 8**: Support to be removed after November, 2024.
+5. **CentOS 8**: CI verification to be removed after November, 2024.

 # Development Support